University Administrative Policies

 4.2.
 Contracts for Certain Goods and/or Services

 The Chief Procurement Officer or delegee has exclusive authority to sign contracts for the purchase of goods and/or services, other than construction contracts and certain professional services contracts, as set forth in Section 4.10. herein.
-The purchase of goods and/or services for clinical components of the Health Sciences Center may be performed by The University of New Mexico Hospital Purchasing Department, as a separate satellite purchasing office of the University, in compliance with University procurement policies and procedures.
+The purchase of goods and/or services for clinical components of the Health Sciences Center may be performed by the University of New Mexico Hospital Purchasing Department, as a separate satellite purchasing office of the University, in compliance with University procurement policies and procedures.

 4.3.
 Research and Other Sponsored Projects